francois-gm/go-kabk-y1a/07 - 20241021 - CSS+JS/README.md

 - A website you like (Duru, Yoonjin, François)

-**About next class's workshop…**
+**About next class's (Monday November 4th) workshop…**

 - Guess tutor class with [Clara Pasteau](https://www.clarapasteau.com).
-- Clara will do a lunch lecture/presentation of her work (12h45-13h30), 1-2 students to create a visual for that (?)
+- Clara will do a lunch lecture/presentation of her work (12h45-13h30) before that class, 1-2 students to create a visual for that (?)

 ## An *Ode to CSS*, each present their final project (1h)